Praying For Your Children

 “But as God led me to this project and I fell in love with the photos of these real girls with very real needs, I felt his heart of compassion for the first time in my life.”

 Neither did the rest of us as she shared why she loved these girls whom she’d never met so very much.

 And I can see now, why God has made her so strong.
-Lexi is in India right now.
-She’s teaching those lessons in the village where mothers sell their daughters.
-She’ll be teaching it also in a brothel where children of the prostitutes live.
+Lexi ended up India.
+Teaching those lessons in the village where mothers sell their daughters.
+She also taught in a brothel where children of the prostitutes live.
 If she were not as strong as she is, she couldn’t do this.
 And if she didn’t have the compassionate heart of God, she would not do it with love.

 If you have a child with a character trait that needs balancing out, find a scripture verse to pray over him or her.
 And watch to see God unfold His plan in their lives.